NicolBolas/Proposal-Ideas/Towards More Uniform Initialization.md

 That is extremely important, because the only way to resolve the uniform initialization ambiguity currently is to stop using uniform initialization syntax.
 This answer is functional on some level, but it does lead to problems.

-For example, there is a reported defect in C++11, about the use of `emplace` functions on containers (effectively, anything that calls `std::allocator_trait::construct`).
+For example, there is a [reported defect in C++][1], about the use of `emplace` functions on containers (effectively, anything that calls `std::allocator_trait::construct`).
 Namely, that you can't call `emplace` functions on a container of aggregates, because aggregates by definition do not have constructors (besides the default and copy/move constructors).
 The proposed resolution of this is to have the standard `std::allocator_traits::construct` method detect whether the type is an aggregate via the type-traits, and use constructor or aggregate initialization on it as appropriate.

 Why doesn't `std::allocator_traits::construct` simply use uniform initialization?
 Because uniform initialization cannot be trusted to do the right thing.
 The right thing in this case being to use aggregate initialization for aggregates or take the elements of the braced-init-list as constructor parameters.
 Hence the name of the function: construct.